plurid/plurid/docs/GETTING_STARTED.md

 ## 8 · The viewpoint (share links & saved views)

 The **viewpoint** is the camera state encoded as a short string.
-The engine never touches the URL — you own that.
 Read it when it settles, and set it back, to build share links, saved views, or guided tours:

+> The engine writes the address bar in exactly one case: the **page presentation**, where
+> `space.docking.url` defaults ON and the docked page's path becomes the location (one history entry per
+> page).
+Everywhere else the URL is yours. `space: { docking: { url: false } }` hands it back.

 ``` tsx
 import { PluridApplication, encodeViewpoint, decodeViewpoint } from '@plurid/plurid-react';